-You may have seen the beauty of the Doylestown Christmas tree lighting, but did you know the years of care that proceed the tree’s shining moment?
+You may have seen the beauty of the Doylestown Christmas tree lighting, but did you know the years of care that precede the tree’s shining moment?
 The magnificent town square holiday staple that you see today has had a long and adventurous life.
 Let’s look at the journey of the Doylestown Christmas Tree:

 - Before growing at Bountiful Acres, the Norway Spruce started as a single, tiny seed in the mid-west.